a2i2/active-learning-simulator/README.md

 - removal of English stopwords
 - removal of punctuation
 - removal of repeated characters (maybe not necessary for academic literature?)
-- removal of miscellaneous artifactssuch as URLs, numerics, email addresses etc.
+- removal of miscellaneous artifacts such as URLs, numerics, email addresses etc.

 Tokenisation, stemming and lemmatisation
 - reduces word variations by only considering root lexemes